nodejs/node/doc/api/buffer.markdown

     // Node.js

-Returns a boolean of whether `this` and `otherBuffer` have the same bytes.
+Returns a boolean indicating whether `this` and `otherBuffer` have the same bytes.

 ### buf.compare(otherBuffer)

 * `otherBuffer` {Buffer}

-Returns a number indicating whether `this` comes before or after or is the same as the `otherBuffer` in sort order.
+Returns a number indicating whether `this` comes before, after, or is the same as the `otherBuffer` in sort order.